Morell-law-logo

 Warning: You must request a DMV hearing within 10 calendar days (holidays included) of your arrest date.

-After a California DUI arrest, you have 10 days to act!
+After a DUI arrest, you only have 10 days to act!

 You have nothing to lose by requesting and having a DMV hearing held on your behalf.
-If you did not request a DMV hearing in a timely fashion, your license will automatically be suspended 30 days from the date of arrest.
-If you request a DMV hearing timely and you lose, your license suspension time would be the same as if you did not request the hearing.
+If you did not request a DMV hearing in a timely fashion, you may have to install a breathing device, an ignition interlock device (IID) to get your license back.
+If you request a DMV hearing timely and you lose, your penalties would be the same as if you did not request the hearing.
 So, by requesting a DMV hearing you are requiring the DMV to show (prove) that they have the evidence to suspend your license.
+If the DMV hearing is won, it may avoid the IID requirement.

-You only have something to gain - KEEPING your license.
+You only have something to gain - KEEPING your license and avoiding having to install an IID - Ignition Interlock Requirement.

 Once a hearing is requested the DMV is required to schedule that hearing with you.

-Ms. Morell has won many DMV hearings based upon many types of defenses.
+With over 25 years experience, Amy Morell has won many DMV hearings based on a variety of defenses.
 She has defended more than a thousand DMV hearings.
-At your consultation she will go over the defenses that apply to your case.
+At your meeting she will go over the defenses that apply to your case.